LirazShay/PageObjectsDemo/README.md

 # PageObjectsDemo
-Demonstration of how to build robust PageObject classes that follows OOP concepts
+Demonstration of how to build robust PageObject classes that follow OOP concepts